[Moderate revision–posted 1/9/24 (replaces 1/2/23 edition)]

 OP 10.02: Delegation of Authority by the President

-REVIEW: This OP will be reviewed in June of odd-numbered years by the Vice President for Administration and Finance and Chief Financial Officer with substantive revisions forwarded to the President.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Senior Vice President for Administration & Finance and Chief Financial Officer with substantive revisions forwarded to the President.

 a.
-The Legislature, in Chapters 109, 110, and in Section 51.352 of the Texas Education Code, delegates to the Board of Regents of the Texas Tech University System (TTUS) the power and authority to govern, control, and direct the policies of Texas Tech University (TTU).
+The Legislature, in Chapter 109 of the Texas Education Code, delegates to the Board of Regents of the Texas Tech University System (TTUS) the power and authority to govern, control, and direct the policies of Texas Tech University (TTU).

 b.
-Section 109.23 of the Texas Education Code requires the Board of Regents to "provide a chief executive officer, who shall devote his/her attention to the executive management of the university and who shall be directly accountable to the board for the conduct of the university.
-The board, when required by law to be the governing body of any other state educational institution or facility, shall also direct the chief executive officer to be directly responsible for the executive management of that other institution or facility."
+Section 109.004 of the Texas Education Code requires the Board of Regents to “appoint a chief executive officer, who shall devote the officer's attention to the executive management of the university system and who shall be directly accountable to the board for the conduct of the university system.
+The board, when required by law to be the governing body of any other state educational institution or facility, shall also direct the chief executive officer to be directly responsible for the executive management of that other institution or facility.”

 d.
 It is the policy of the President to delegate specified authority to selected administrators in order to facilitate the management of the university while retaining the responsibility and accountability vested in the President.